 - Therapeutic enemas for removing excess Vata.
 Helpful in treating fear, anxiety, insomnia, tremors, and nervous system disorders.

 - Nasal Cleansings that clear toxins from the head – this is good for allergies, headaches, and insomnia

 - Blood Cleansing for removing toxic blood, generally anti pitta

 For the cleansing to be effective, the doshas need to be bought to sites so the body can eliminate them.
 Kapha to the stomach, pitta to the small intestine and vata to the large intestine.
-It is a process that usually takes 7 days of oil massage (snehana), enemas and steam therapy (svedana).
-Massage and the steam therapy loosen up the toxins in the deeper tissue – this allows them to flow back into the gastrointestinal tract ready for elimination.
+It is a process that usually takes seven days of oil massage (snehana), enemas and steam therapy (svedana).
+Massage and the steam therapy loosen up the toxins in the deeper tissue, allowing them to flow back into the gastrointestinal tract ready for elimination.